What is a hearing aid dome? How do I take care of mine?

 “The important thing about hearing aids is we must vent the hearing device so the ears don’t get occluded,” Contento said.
 This allows some natural sound and airflow to come into the ear.
 “Domes are open enough to let low frequencies come through so the hearing aid amplifies higher frequencies and you can hear more clearly.
 That’s how we get better high frequencies without acoustic feedback.”

 Domes are easily cleaned by wiping them with a soft cloth each night after use.
-Because some hearing aid manufacturers share dome styles and sizes, they are also relatively inexpensive to replace.
+(Here's how to gently remove earwax from hearing aids.)
+Because some hearing aid manufacturers share dome styles and sizes, they are also relatively inexpensive to replace if lost or damaged.

 “But they don’t last forever,” Tom said.
 “Domes must be changed every two to three months.
 And if a person isn’t careful, it can get stuck in their ear if they are in a hurry or too lazy.
 That doesn’t happen if you do it right.”